 Rule 59(e) "is not controlled by the same exacting substantive requirements" as Rule 60(b).
 Lavespere, 910 F.2d 167, 173-74.
 Thus, the Court has discretion under Rule 59(e) to alter its previous rulings if the equitable considerations show that justice requires it.
 However, having weighed all of the circumstances presented, the Court does not find that the facts here merit relief under Rule 59.
-For all of the reasons discussed in detail above, 12 the Court would have reached the same decision if it had known the information presented here, including the reasons for the movants' failure to comply with the Court's orders.
+For all of the reasons discussed in detail above, the Court would have reached the same decision if it had known the information presented here, including the reasons for the movants' failure to comply with the Court's orders.
 Accordingly,

-IT IS ORDERED that the following motions are DENIED: (1) Motion for New Trial and in the Alternative Motion for Relief from a Judgment or Order, filed by plaintiff Penny Saunders on behalf of D.G.
-(Rec.
+IT IS ORDERED that the following motions are DENIED: (1) Motion for New Trial and in the Alternative Motion for Relief from a Judgment or Order (Rec.
 Doc.
-23075); (2) Motion for New Trial and in the Alternative Motion for Relief from a Judgment or Order, filed by plaintiff Ashlyn Nechelle Simien (Rec.
+23031), filed by plaintiff Laura Domingo; and (2) a Motion for New Trial and in the Alternative Motion for Relief from a Judgment or Order (Rec.
 Doc.
-23076); and (3) Motion for New Trial and in the Alternative Motion for Relief from a Judgment or Order, filed by plaintiff Enchanti Vaultz (Rec.
-Doc.
-23077).
+23032), filed by plaintiff Penny Saunders.

-New Orleans, Louisiana, this 15th day of November, 2011.
+New Orleans, Louisiana, this 7th day of December, 2011.